 Developer shall carry out the Specialty Inspections in a manner and at a level of detail such that the Remaining Useful Life of each of these Elements is determined.
-Developer shall submit a Specialty Inspection plan for the required Elements to ADOT for approval.
-The Specialty Inspection plan must include qualifications of Specialty Inspectors, proposed testing and diagnostics protocols, and proposed reporting.
+Included in the planned annual activities section of the Annual Maintenance Services Report in accordance with Section MR 400.3.4 of the TPs, Developer shall submit a Specialty Inspection Planplan for the required Elements, including to ADOT for approval.
+The Specialty Inspection plan must include qualifications of Specialty Inspectors, proposed testing and diagnostics protocols, and proposed reporting, to ADOT for approval.
 Developer shall include the Specialty Inspection plan for the required Elements in the planned annual activities section of the annual Maintenance Services report in accordance with Section MR 400.3.3 of the TPs.